CASE STUDY

 40

-teams that raised over $1,000 each
+teams that raised

 In May 2026, the Stollery Children's Hospital Foundation ran its fourth Teddy Bear Fun Fest on Funraisin and delivered the biggest year the event has ever had.
 What started as a modest, family-friendly 5km fun run/walk/roll in Edmonton's Rundle Park turned into a case study in what happens when a fundraising team stops focusing only on who's already engaged, and starts designing for everyone else.